 Gas Pipeline Performance Measures

-OPS worked with the Pipeline Safety Trust, the National Association of Pipeline Safety Representatives, the American Gas Association, the American Public Gas Association, and the Interstate Natural Gas Association of America to develop performance measures for gas distribution and gas transmission.
+In 2015, OPS worked with the Pipeline Safety Trust, the National Association of Pipeline Safety Representatives, the American Gas Association, the American Public Gas Association, and the Interstate Natural Gas Association of America to develop performance measures for gas distribution and gas transmission.
 Incidents, leaks, immediate repairs, excavation damages, and miles of higher risk material are used in the measures.
 You can view the measures by individual operator and by safety program.
 If the measure uses incident data, you can view details about the incident reports.

 Pipeline Mileage and Facilities